h3rald/min/site/contents/learn.md

 Let's see how it works:

 1. First, a list containing the first five integers is pushed on the stack.
-2. Then, another list containing two symbols (`dup` and `*`) is pushed on the stack.
-This constitutes a quoted program which, when executed duplicates the first element on the stack &mdash; this is done by `dup`&mdash; and then multiplies &mdash; with `*`&mdash; the two elements together.
+2. Then, another list containing two symbols (`stack.dup` and `*`) is pushed on the stack.
+This constitutes a quoted program which, when executed duplicates the first element on the stack &mdash; this is done by `stack.dup`&mdash; and then multiplies &mdash; with `*`&mdash; the two elements together.
-3. Finally, the symbol `map` is pushed on the stack.
+3. Finally, the symbol `seq.map` is pushed on the stack.
 Map takes a list of elements and a quoted program and applies the program to each element.

 Note that: